tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 #### **Claim 27:** Order emerges most efficiently in a balanced state.

 For example, the human eye sensitivity chart below shows that a particular shade of green (555nm) is the most dominant color because this is the middle of the range of our biological sensitivity to light.
 This shows that the most efficient (most energetically ordered) function of our eyes is the perception of the color green.
-This makes sense as we evolved in a world that was very green.
-Other animals have other ranges of sensitivity depending on their context or environment.
+This makes sense as we evolved in a world that was very green thanks to chloraphyll and its oxygen producing photosynthesis.
+Other life-forms have other ranges of sensitivity depending on their context or environment.

 <center><img src="../Images/022-eyecurve1.png" style="width:90%" /></center>
 The oscillations between two states, be they the two states of chaos, order, and disorder, or any two points that are different yet can form an interaction, is the most basic form of energetic expression in all the orders of creation.